Tizard Mission: Outcome and subsequent events

 The Tizard mission was hailed as a success, especially for its impact on the subsequent development and deployment of radar as well as wider Allied technological cooperation during World War II.
 Although the German bombing of the UK was largely over by the time that the new radar systems were in production, technology such as aircraft radar and LORAN navigation greatly helped the Allied war effort in Europe and the Pacific.
 The development of the cavity magnetron, a key radar component, would enable the production of radar units small enough to be installed in night fighters, allow antisubmarine aircraft to locate surfaced U-boats and provide great navigational assistance to bombers.
 It is considered to be a significant factor in the eventual Allied victory in the Second World War.
-According to James Phinney Baxter III, Official Historian of the Office of Scientific Research and Development: "[T]he greatest of [British] contributions to radar was the development of the resonant cavity magnetron....
-This revolutionary discovery... was the first tube capable of producing power enough to make radar feasible at wave lengths of less than 50 centimeters.
+According to James Phinney Baxter III, Official Historian of the Office of Scientific Research and Development: "[T]he greatest of [British] contributions to radar was the development of the resonant cavity magnetron… This revolutionary discovery… was the first tube capable of producing power enough to make radar feasible at wave lengths of less than 50 centimeters.
 When the members of the Tizard Mission brought one to America in 1940, they carried the most valuable cargo ever brought to our [i.e., U.S.] shores.
-It sparked the whole development of microwave radar".Note: The cavity resonator (magnetron), which was not a secret device at the time, can not be tuned to a fixed frequency, and for that reason was widely dismissed in the use of radar.
-However, a pair of British researchers, thinking well outside the 'box', developed a receiver that tracked the transmitted frequency and tuned the receiver accordingly.
-That made this kind of radar a practical venture, and provide proof of concept that still required development before becoming practical.
-Uncle Sam had the man-power and the tools needed to take that on with the urgency needed.
-The 'Magnetron' itself had been considered an 'interesting' toy up to that time.
-It was not yet a 'revolutionary discovery', but rather a very clever recognition of its potential by a couple of guys working independently on their own initiative.
+It sparked the whole development of microwave radar".

 The Tizard mission caused the foundation of the MIT Radiation Lab in October 1940, which became one of the largest wartime projects, employing nearly 4,000 people at its peak.
 The mission also opened up channels of communication for the design and development of jet engines.
 Vannevar Bush recommended that arrangements should be made to produce the British engine in the United States by finding a suitable company.
 This company turned out to be General Electric and the US Whittle engine would emerge as the General Electric I-A and subsequent production General Electric J31.